KingSlayer2K1/Hypothesis_Testing/README.md

 ---
 ---

 ## Statistical Method

-The **Chi-Square Test of Independence** is used to evaluate whether two categorical variables are related.

-In this project:

-* **Variable 1:** Class schedule clash with mess timing
-* **Variable 2:** Frequency of skipping meals

-The test evaluates whether the observed distribution significantly differs from what would be expected if the variables were independent.
+The testing pipeline validates statistical assumptions before determining significance.

+**Raw Evaluation**

+A 5×5 Chi-Square test is initially performed.
+If more than 20% of the expected cell counts are below 5, the test is considered unreliable due to data sparsity.

+**Data Transformation**

+The original 5-point Likert responses are dichotomized into a 2×2 contingency table ("Low Frequency" vs "High Frequency") to satisfy Chi-Square test assumptions (DF = 1).

+**Dual Validation**

+Yates' Continuity Correction is applied to the Chi-Square statistic to reduce the risk of overestimating statistical significance.
+The result is then cross-validated using Fisher's Exact Test.

 ---

 ##  Dataset

-* **Total Responses:** 114
+* **Total Responses:** 120
 * **Population:** IIT Patna students
 * **Data Type:** Survey-based categorical responses